stsourdos/java-ee/tricky-java/README.md

 - An interface can have data members, which are constants even if you don't use ```static final```
 - An interface can have method implementations of type: ```default``` and ```static```, since Java 8.
 - ```default``` method may be Overridden in child classes, but ```static``` cannot.
-- A class can extend multiple interfaces, but beware of the Diamond Problem.
+- A class can implement multiple interfaces, but beware of the Diamond Problem.

 #### Diamond Problem